 Models: RWD Base model and Long Range AWD only

-Basic rule: Tesla Model 3 Performance EVs won’t qualify for the tax credit, while more basic trims will
+Basic rule: Tesla Model 3 Performance EVs and possibly the Long Range model won’t qualify for the tax credit, while more basic trims will.

 One Tesla that should qualify for the federal Clean Vehicle Tax Credit in 2023 is the Tesla Model 3 (which would have been the Model E, if Ford hadn’t snapped up the snappy name first).

-Only some Model 3 builds meet the price criteria.
+Only some Model 3 builds meet the price criteria, though.

-For the slightly higher-priced Long Range AWD Model 3, the overall range is 358 miles.
+Tesla doesn’t have a price listed for the forthcoming 2023 Long Range AWD Model 3.
+However, this is likely to be close to $52,000, so should still sneak in under the price cap, assuming you don’t add on many extras.
+For the 2022 version of this build, the overall range is 358 miles.
 The combined MPGe is 131, with MPGe 134 for the city and 126 for the highway.

 However, if for some reason the Model 3 is classified as an SUV, all of the builds would likely qualify at least based on price.